GOT-WORKTREE(5) File Formats Manual GOT-WORKTREE(5)

 Blob object ID

-The SHA1 hash of the blob object which corresponds to the contents of this file in the repository.
+The hash of the blob object which corresponds to the contents of this file in the repository.
 The hash is stored as binary data.
+The size of the hash depends on the hashing algorithm used in the repository.

 Commit object ID